Macklemore: Health

 In August 2008, Macklemore admitted himself into drug rehabilitation for drug addiction and alcoholism, and celebrated three years of sobriety before a brief relapse in 2011, which he describes in his song "Starting Over".
 He said in a 2012 documentary that he spent most of his twenties trying to combat his addictions and destructive way of life:

-On May 14, 2016, Macklemore appeared in US President Barack Obama's weekly address to talk about the dangers of addiction to opioids and prescription painkillers.
+On May 14, 2016, Macklemore appeared in U.S. President Barack Obama's weekly address to talk about the dangers of addiction to opioids and prescription painkillers.
 Macklemore talked about his own experiences with abuse of painkillers, stating "When you're going through it, it's hard to imagine anything being worse than addiction.
 But the shame and stigma associated with the disease keeps too many people from seeking the help they actually need.
 Addiction isn't a personal choice or a personal failure."

 On September 29, 2018, Macklemore headlined Recovery Fest in Pawtucket, Rhode Island.
 Recovery Fest was formed to have a drug- and alcohol-free concert and support charities that worked in combating opioid addiction.

-Activism
+In the summer of 2020, during and in part due to the social isolation that took place during the COVID-19 lockdowns, Macklemore relapsed and suffered a near-fatal overdose.
+He was hospitalized and given treatment; he eventually recovered from the episode.
+This experience, as well as the ongoing challenge of overcoming addiction while also raising children, served as an inspiration for much of the lyrical content that makes up his third solo studio album, Ben.